SocialMeta 2023

 • Bin Li (The Pennsylvania State University, USA)

-• Feng Liang (Shenzhen Jiufeng Technology, China)
+• Feng Liang (Shenzhen MSU-BIT University, China)

 • Li Liu (The Hong Kong University of Science and Technology (Guangzhou), China)